-You don't need to know your diagnosis to ask the MHP for an assessment to see if you need specialty mental health services from the MHP.
+You don't

+need to know

+what kind

+of mental

+illness you

+have to ask

+the MHP for

+an assessment

+to see if you

+need specialty

+mental health

+services from

+the MHP.

 If you do NOT meet these criteria, it does not mean that you cannot receive help.
 Help may be available from your regular Medi-Cal doctor, or through the standard Medi-Cal program.